mikesmullin/Chef-Solo-Capistrano-Bootstrap/README.md

     `mkdir ./dna/ && touch ./dna/example-node.json`

+  - Install Capistrano gem on the local machine either as a system gem or using bundler

+    `gem install capistrano`

   - Git clone or wget the Capfile into your cookbook repo root dir

     `wget http://github.com/mikesmullin/Chef-Solo-Capistrano-Bootstrap/raw/master/Capfile`